-The Company has written agreements with each Director and senior executive setting out the terms of their appointment.
+The Company has written agreements with each director and senior executive setting out the terms of their appointment.

-Each Director has also signed a Deed of Indemnity, Access and Insurance.
 With the prior approval of the Chairman, which may not be unreasonably withheld or delayed, each director has the right to seek independent legal and other professional advice concerning any aspect of the Company's operations or undertakings in order to fulfil their duties and responsibilities as directors.
 Any costs incurred are borne by the Company.